sergiomtzlosa/docker-qiskit/README.md

 - Qiskit Aqua 0.6.5
 - Qiskit IBMQ Provider 0.6.0

+It also has keras, matplotlib, pandas, seaborn, scikit-learn, opencv-python, tqdm, pillow, image, scipy and regex.

 There are two environments: development and production (default)

 You can change the Dockerfile on the docker-compose.yml file to switch between those environments.